gravitational/workshop/gravity_networking.md

     - Inside the vxlan configuration, we see vlan id 1, the local IP and parent device running vxlan (in this example ens4).
 We also see other options such as dstport and nolearning.
     - Dstport is the udp port externally that vxlan is running on.
 All hosts within the cluster use the same port as per the linux kernel configuration.
     - Flannel sets the vxlan to nolearning, as flannel will take care of communicating the learning state itself and statically configure each host.
-- `bridge fdb shows` us the kernels interface forwarding database, on which interfaces a particular mac exists, and in this vxlan case, what destination IP on the host network to send packets towards matching the particular mac.
+- `bridge fdb show` is the kernel's interface forwarding database, on which interfaces a particular mac exists, and in this vxlan case, what destination IP on the host network to send packets towards matching the particular mac.
     - You will note that these are permanent records, they have been statically configured by flannel and are not dynamically discovered.
-    - Ip route shows us the IP routing table, where we indicate to get to a specific /24 network, to route via a particular router (the .0 of the network), and to use the flannel.1 (our vxlan) interface.
+- `ip route` shows us the IP routing table, where we indicate to get to a specific /24 network, to route via a particular router (the .0 of the network), and to use the flannel.1 (our vxlan) interface.
 - `ip neighbor` shows us the arp entries created using the flannel.1 vxlan interface
     - Again these are permanent entries configured by flannel, to allow IP address to physical mappings.